A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Finding -good induced subgraphs

 \subsection{Restricting to chordal, $2P_3$-free neighborhoods}

+A vertex of $G$ is \emph{apex} if it is adjacent to all the other vertices of $G$.
+A \emph{wheel} is a graph obtained from a cycle by adding an apex vertex (called the \emph{center}).

 As pointed out earlier in the introduction, $4$-cycles are strongly $2$-good.
-This implies that wheels of order $5$ are strongly $2$-good (putting a zero cost on the apex).
-Recall that a \emph{wheel} is a graph obtained from a cycle by adding an apex vertex (called the \emph{center}).
-We now show that \emph{all} wheels of order at least $5$ are strongly $2$-good.
+This implies that the wheel on $5$ vertices is strongly $2$-good (putting a zero cost on the center).
+We now show that \emph{all} wheels on at least $5$ vertices are strongly $2$-good.
 This allows our algorithm to restrict to input graphs such that the subgraph induced on each neighborhood is chordal.
 In a similar way, we show that we can further restrict such neighborhoods to be $2P_3$-free.

 \begin{lemma} Let $H := W_k$ be a wheel on $k \geqslant 5$ vertices and center $v_0$, let $c_H(v_0) := k-5$ and $c_H(v) := 1$ for $v \in V(H-v_0)$.
 Then $(H,c_H)$ is strongly $2$-good. \end{lemma}

 \begin{proof} Notice that $\OPT(H,c_H) \geqslant k-3$ since a hitting set either contains $v_0$ and at least $2$ more vertices, or does not contain $v_0$ but contains $k-3$ other vertices.
 Hence, $\sum_{v \in V(H)} c_H(v) = k-5 + k-1 = 2(k-3) \leqslant 2 \OPT(H,c_H)$. \end{proof}